ninjaguppy/ModernTiresias/content/about-me.md

 <br/><br/>

 I would recommend reading the blog via RSS, but I know not everyone uses it.
-If you would like to receive posts in your email inbox instead, please sign up below!
+I'm working on setting up newsletter component for those who want to receive the posts in their email inbox.
+It's not working yet, but if you leave your email below, I will let you know when it's working!

 <br/>
 <div id="revue-embed">